RaisingAwesome/BeagleBoneBackupCam/README.md

 Compiling:

 You'll only need to do this if you modify the code for the serfo, tfmini, or forecast:

     gcc servoPot.c -o s #to recompile servoPot.c gcc tfmini.c -o t  #to recompile tfmini.c
     ./mymake #to recompile wally.cpp

+Execution:

 Use the Cloud9 IDE to Run classification.tidl.cpp.
 Set your runner to "BeagleBone C or C++"